Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Related work

-{\bf{Biological multi-agent trajectory prediction.}} In existing researches in various biological multi-agent trajectories, pedestrian prediction problems including rule-based models (e.g., \cite{Helbing95}) have been widely investigated for a long time.
-Recent works using RNN-based models (e.g., \cite{Alahi16,Gupta18}) effectively aggregated information across multiple persons using specialized pooling modules, but most of which predicted trajectories in a centralized manner.
-Vehicle trajectory prediction has been intensively researched, often using deep generative models based on RNNs \cite{Bansal18,Rhinehart19,Tang19}, whereas little research has focused on animals \cite{Eyjolfsdottir17,Johnson16}.
-For sports multi-agent trajectory prediction such as basketball and soccer, most methods have leveraged RNNs \cite{Zheng16,Le17,Liu19naomi,Kipf18,Ivanovic18} including VRNNs \cite{Zhan19,Yeh19}, although some have utilized generative adversarial networks \cite{Chen18generating,Hsieh19} without RNNs.
-Most of these works assumed full observation to achieve long-term prediction (e.g., \cite{Zhan19,Yeh19}), except for an image-based work on partial observation \cite{Sun19}.
+In existing research on various biological multi-agent trajectories, pedestrian prediction problems including rule-based models (see, e.g., \cite{Helbing95}) have been widely investigated for a long time.
+Recent studies using RNN-based models (e.g., \cite{Alahi16,Gupta18}) effectively aggregated information across multiple persons using specialized pooling modules, but most of which predicted trajectories in a centralized manner.
+Vehicle trajectory prediction has been intensively researched, often with use of deep generative models based on RNNs \citep{Bansal18,Rhinehart19,Tang19}, whereas little research has focused on animals \citep{Eyjolfsdottir17,Johnson16, tsutsui2021flexible}.
+For sports multi-agent trajectory prediction such as in basketball and soccer, most methods have leveraged RNNs \citep{Zheng16,Le17,Ivanovic18,Teranishi2020}, including VRNNs \citep{Zhan19,Yeh19,teranishi2022evaluation,fujii2022estimating}, although some have used generative adversarial networks (e.g., \cite{Chen18generating,Hsieh19}) without RNNs (see also the review in \cite{fujii2021data}).
+Most of these studies assumed full observation to achieve long-term prediction in a centralized manner (e.g., \cite{Zhan19,Yeh19}), except for an image-based study on partial observation \citep{Sun19}.
 In contrast, we aim to model decentralized biological multi-agent systems and visualize their partial observations for behavioral analyses in real-world agents.